How SmartPath LLC's Training Helps You Pass the PMP(R) Exam

 (c) Specific exercises that will help you understand the Outputs to Inputs

-(h) Practice questions that will help you understand a specific knowledge area - so when the situation is presented, you can answer any of the scenarios.
+(f) Practice questions that will help you understand a specific knowledge area - so when the situation is presented, you can answer any of the scenarios.

-(l) Know all of your charts and diagrams and when you use them
+(i) Know all of your charts and diagrams and when you use them

 (j) Exercise 2 - covers lots of essentials that typically come in the exam

 (k) Know the rest of the Tools, Techniques, Documents - See Exercises1, 3